 I have worked in the international relocation industry for 20 years, moving people and shipping their effects around the world.
 In dealing with many different customers on a daily basis, I can assure you that good Communication is absolutely key.
 This is not just true in the relocation industry, but is true for any industry you work in and in everything you do in your day-to-day life, including online dating, for example

 I also had a book published last year called “Love At First Swipe“, which is a comprehensive guide to online dating.
-What I found fascinating was the many crossovers between the world of online dating and the relocation industry.
+What I found fascinating was the many similarities between the world of online dating and the relocation industry

 With the advances in technology, it has made the world a smaller place, but the internet has also created many more options and opportunities for everyone, whether you are looking for a quote to move house, getting a quote for a tradesman service, searching for a new job, or looking for love online.
 You can speak to any person, at any time – and from any place, whether it be from the comfort of your own sofa, or from a sunny beach in the Caribbean!

-However, more choice can also confuse people and it can be overwhelming, so it’s really important to communicate effectively and get the right message across.
+However, more choice can also confuse people and can be overwhelming, so its really important to communicate effectively and get the right message across.
 This same theory applies whether you are looking for love, or whether you are speaking to a customer.

 It is also very important to create a good First Impression.
 You only get one chance to make a good first impression.
 Not only will you be judged on your appearance, but also on your attitude, the way you talk, your body language and your personality as well.